jahnf/Projecteur/README.md

 ## Download

-The latest binary packages for some Linux distributions are available for downloaded on bintray.
+The latest binary packages for some Linux distributions are available for download on bintray.
 Currently binary packages for _Ubuntu_, _Debian_, _Fedora_, _OpenSuse_ and
 _Arch_ Linux are automatically built.